magepages/mpdocs/docs/automatic-related-products/index.md

 * **Add Product**:
   * Choose an available related type of products to set for the block (Related Products, Up-sell Products, Cross-sell Products)
-  * Each of product page can have different related product blocks which you can configure them in here.
+  * Each of product page can have different related product blocks which is set on product setting by the admin
   * How to configure Related, Up-sell, Cross-sell Product document can be found [here](https://www.mageplaza.com/blog/how-to-add-and-remove-related-products-magento-2.html)

 *  **Do not Display Product in**: Remove products which have been added to cart or in the Wishlist from ARP block.